Tafara-N/alx-system_engineering-devops/0x0C-web_server/README.md

 - The second line of all your Bash scripts should be a comment explaining what is the script doing
 - You can’t use `systemctl` for restarting a process

+## Quiz questions

+Question #0
+A DNS CNAME record translates to

+a domain

+an IP

+Question #1
+What is TTL within the context of DNS

+a time period when DNS query results are cached

+a time period when DNS is not answering requests

+a time period for DNS maintenance

+Question #2
+The main role of a web server is to

+serve dynamic content

+serve static content

+host files

+Question #3
+What was one of the most important reason for which DNS was created

+because humans are not good at remembering long sequences of numbers (IP address)

+to connect the Internet

+to index the web

+Question #4
+A web server is

+a software

+a physical machine

+Question #5
+Why web servers usually use child processes?

+That’s just a subjective technical choice from the developers who created the software

+So that the web server can dynamically change the number of child process to accommodate the volume of requests to be processed

+To prevent memory leak

+Question #6
+The main role of DNS is to

+translate domain name into IP address

+translate domain name into port

+name websites

+Question #7
+A HTTP GET request is to

+request data

+submit data

+delete data

+Question #8
+A DNS A record translates to

+a domain

+an IP

+Question #9
+A HTTP POST request is to

+request data

+submit data

+delete data

 ## Tasks

 ### 0. Transfer a file to your server